michaelycrypto/michaelycrypto/README.md

-👋 Hey there!
-I'm Michael, a tech enthusiast with a passion for AI, cryptocurrencies and building cool stuff.
+Tech enthusiast with a passion for AI, cryptocurrencies and building cool stuff.

 #### 🔍 Interests
 - AI Workflow